 This one is on my personal wish list this year.
 It can be overwhelming to look at all the luggage options, but my first consideration is always weight.

-The Delsey Carry-on Spinner is just the ticket, weighing in at just 4.8 pounds…even though it is a hard-sided luggage case.
-It’s made from durable 100 percent polycarbonate with spinner wheels for easy mobility.
+The Delsey Paris Helium carry-on luggage is just the ticket, it’s lightweight titanium…even though it is a hard-sided luggage case and is made from durable 100 percent polycarbonate with spinner wheels for easy mobility.

 Have you used packing cubes?
 For the longest time, I didn’t really see the point…until I tried them.
 They’re another game-changer.